bdndndnen496/MyMan/README.md

-# My Next.js Netlify App
+# my-next-netlify-app-full

-Simple Next.js project ready to deploy on Netlify with API routes.
+Next.js Webserver with /api/register and /api/list_clients for Netlify.